-The key elements of the systems and processes that comprise Newry, Mourne & Down Council's governance arrangements including arrangements for:
+The key elements of the systems and processes that comprise the Council's governance arrangements include the following:

-• Identifying and communicating Newry, Mourne & Down Council's vision of its purpose and intended outcomes for citizens and service users.
+identifying and communicating the Council's vision of its purpose and intended outcomes for citizens and service users.

-Council's primary channel of communication with its citizens and service users is its Corporate Plan.
+The Council's primary channel of communication with its citizens and service users is its Corporate Plan.
 The current Corporate Plan spans the period 2015 to 2019 and has been widely disseminated, both online and in hard copy.
 The Corporate Plan was informed by a variety of internal and external engagements which sought to involve all relevant stakeholders.
 The Corporate Plan also benefitted from considerable Member input prior to it being formally adopted by Council.
 Council completed its first annual review of the Corporate Plan in June 2016, informed by a series of consultation workshops with a range of stakeholders.
+The Council has a dedicated website and facebook pages to support access to information by citizens and service users.